zsiki/GeoEasy/doc/reference_guide.rst

 Starting the program
 --------------------

+The Windows setup place az icon on the desktop and add an item to the programs menu.
+On Linux the program should be started from the command line.
 GeoEasy accepts command line parameters.
 The language of the user interface can be selected and input data set can be given.

+.. note:: for Windows users

+	You can start GeoEasy from the command line on Windows, too.
+	Open a cmd window, change
+	directory to the GeoEasy installation folder (c:\GeoEasy is the default), finally enter *GeoEasy* to start the program.

-GeoEasy by default uses the language of the operating system if it is available.
+GeoEasy by default uses the language of the operating system if it is available (GEoEasy has been localized to that language).
 Five languages are supported when writing this documentation:
 English, German, Russian, Czeh and Hungarian.

 You can switch to a different language from the default by the *--lang* command line switch.
 The ISO 639-1 two or ISO 639-2/B three letters codes are accepted.
-For example:
+For example to start with Hungarian language:

 .. code:: bash